 The Luke Lee Listening, Language and Learning Lab at Marshall University, also known as “The L”, was founded in 2006 as the first preschool program in West Virginia providing listening and spoken language outcomes to children with hearing loss.
-We provide services to children from infants to toddlers to preschoolers to school-age to achive a listening and spoken language outcome and allow them to mainstream into their home schools with age-level listening and spoken languge skills to communicate with their hearing aged peers.
+We provide services to children from infants to toddlers to preschoolers to school-age to achieve a listening and spoken language outcome and allow them to mainstream into their home schools with age-level listening and spoken language skills to communicate with their hearing aged peers.

 Parent Infant Program (PIP)

 The PIP was developed as a natural extension of the L preschool program.
 Research shows the earlier hearing technology is utilized and therapy begins, the better the outcomes.
 The time immediately following diagnosis is an important time to work with families and assist them when making decisions regarding communication options available for their child.
 The PIP provides services to children and their families.
 If a family chooses for their child to acquire a listening and spoken language outcome, immediate audiologic management followed by auditory-verbal therapy is essential.
 The parent/caregiver and child have weekly sessions with a Certified Listening and Spoken Language Specialist (LSLS Cert AVEd.).
 The PIP immediately begins working with families to coach parents to provide the most optimal listening environment and listening strategies to promote their child’s listening and spoken language development through weekly auditory-verbal therapy sessions.